cqframework/cql-tests-runner/README.md

 ### Unit Testing

-Unit testing of the cql-test-runner is implemented with Jest.
+Unit testing of the cql-test-runner is implemented with [Vitest](https://vitest.dev/).

 _This is for only testing of the cql-test-runner logic, and not for testing FHIR operations._